-- Students will have a basic understanding of social or cultural phenomena examining, in particular, basic social institutions such as: family and marriage, religion, education, and gender. - Students should be able to analyze social situations using the framework of technology as a lens. - Students will acquire basic competence to read studies and understand claims about social phenomena and technology.
+- Students will have a basic understanding of social or cultural phenomena examining, in particular, basic social institutions such as: family and marriage, religion, education, and gender.
+In both contemporary culture and in historical settings, your papers should examine not just the impacts of technology on these areas but also how changes to these institutions evolved over time affecting life and culture. - Students should be able to analyze social situations using the framework of technology as a lens.
+Especially in the contemporary paper you might contrast modern culture to historical cultures but the technologies available to the former that would not have been available to earlier eras (both positive and negative effects). - Students will acquire basic competence to read studies and understand claims about social phenomena and technology.
+This will be evaluated in your responses to the three articles you are being asked to critically analyze